 The crux of why MLMs opportunities do not work for more than 95% of distributors lies in their compensation plan.
 Behind all the complexities of ranks, bonuses, revenue sharing, residual commissions, leadership bonuses, luxury cars, luxury cruises and what not, is the very fundamental reason for the existence of any MLM:

-The incentive structure is specifically designed to work for its founders and those at the top of the ranks.
+The incentive structure is specifically designed to work for its founders and those at the top of the echelons.

-It may take years, with a full time effort and commitment to the business, in order to climb up enough ranks to start making enough income to cover all those financial investments that you put into building up your business.
+It may take years, with a full time effort and commitment to the business, in order to climb up enough ranks to start making enough income to cover all those initial losses.
+Meanwhile, anytime that you call it quits, you will be worse off than before stepping foot into Modere.

 And if you try to look at the big picture: the trouble with the MLM scheme starts with its exorbitant pricing of its products.
 So it kicks itself out of the free market, as there will be no natural demand for its products which are priced too much over the top.